ibm-cloud-docs/vmwaresolutions/archiref/solution/design_virtualinfrastructure.md

 * When an instance uses vSAN, the minimum number of ESXi hosts at initial deployment is 4.
 You can scale up to a maximum of 59 ESXi hosts during or post initial deployment.

 To support more user workloads, you can scale the environment by:
-* Deploying additional compute hosts of existing clusters
+* Deploying more compute hosts of existing clusters
-* Deploying additional clusters that are managed by the same vCenter Server Appliance
+* Deploying more clusters that are managed by the same vCenter Server Appliance
 * Deploying new vCenter Server or Cloud Foundation instances with their own vCenter Server Appliance

 For more information about clusters, see [{{site.data.keyword.cloud_notm}} running VMware clusters solution architecture